 A recent study has discovered more information on the Black Seed’s neuropsychiatric benefits

-The meta-study, Neuropsychiatric Effects of Nigella sativa (Black Seed), reviews in detail, studies from international research and studies from all over the world.
+The meta-study, Neuropsychiatric Effects of Nigella sativa (Black Seed), reviews in detail, studies from all over the world.
 These studies delve into the black cumin seed/oil and its positive impact on neurological and central nervous systems.
-Many of them touch on the plant’s presence of thymoquinone which has been shown to be a huge player in the plant’s therapeutic effects.
+Many of them mention the plant’s presence of thymoquinone which has been shown to be a huge player in the plant’s therapeutic effects.

 Due to a large amount of available information on this plant and it’s effects on neurological and the central nervous systems, the researchers decided to categorize the positive psychological benefits.
 Each category goes into detailed summaries of the findings of black cumin.

 The black cumin seed/oil’s positive-effect pharmacology categories are:

 - Anti-anxiety effects

 - Effects on drug tolerance and drug dependence

 - Effects on encephalitis, toxoplasmosis, and malaria, which both can impact the brain